faasm/development/README.md

 This repo is used for developing the [Faasm](https://github.com/faasm) project.

+*Note* submodules in this folder should be up-to-date with the latest `master`.
+Don't push your local branch checkouts to them.

 Having everything related to both the client and server side of Faasm in a single repo would be prohibitively large and cause _very_ long builds.
 Additionally, the system should really be treated in layers, independent of